 In addition, those who have plaque present in their arteries might be at special risk.
 Studies of similar viral illnesses have shown that getting sick can destabilize plaque, causing artery blockage and an increased risk of a heart attack.

-Although research is still being conducted on COVID-19, we can see that other coronaviruses, such as SARS and MERS, have been linked to heart complications including heart attack in patients with pre-existing heart disease due to stress, low oxygen levels and severe inflammation in many organ systems.
+Although research is still being conducted on COVID-19, we can see that other coronaviruses, such as SARS and MERS, have been linked to heart complications, including heart attack, in patients with pre-existing heart disease because of stress, low oxygen levels, and severe inflammation in many organ systems.

 How to Protect Yourself

-As a heart patient, it’s better to be cautious in order to protect yourself from getting sick.
+As a heart patient, it’s better to be cautious to protect yourself from getting sick.

-The best way to protect yourself from getting COVID-19 is to take the same precautions you would during flu season.
+The best way to protect yourself from getting COVID-19 is to take the same precautions you would take during flu season.
 The virus appears to spread through droplets in the air when someone coughs or sneezes, much like the flu.
-Follow CDC guidelines including physical distancing, frequently wash your hands, keep surfaces around you clean, cover your coughs and sneezes and avoid traveling to crowded areas.
+Follow CDC guidelines, including physical distancing; frequently wash your hands; keep surfaces around you clean; cover your coughs and sneezes; and avoid crowded areas.
 If you get sick, stay home, even if you don’t think it’s COVID-19.

 If you have a heart condition, you should make sure that you’re up to date with vaccinations, including for pneumonia.
-Cardiologists strongly recommend getting a yearly flu shot for all patients with chronic cardiovascular conditions to protect yourself from another source of fever that could be confused for COVID-19.
-If you notice that you have symptoms for COVID-19 and suspect you may have it, contact your doctor right away.
+Cardiologists strongly recommend getting a yearly flu shot for all patients with chronic cardiovascular conditions for protection from another source of fever that could be mistaken for COVID-19.
+If you notice that you have symptoms for COVID-19 and suspect that you may have it, contact your doctor right away.